Girl comforting her dog and cat.

 Items you may want to include in your pet emergency kit:

-- Extra collar with ID tags (and remember to update your pet’s microchip information)
+• Extra collar with ID tags (see that your pet’s microchip information is up to date)

 Consult your veterinarian

 In severe cases of pet anxiety, or if your pet suffers from astraphobia (fear of thunder and lightning), consulting with your veterinarian may be necessary.
-Look for extreme cat and dog storm anxiety symptoms, such as hiding, pacing, panting, whining, destructive and aggressive behavior, or freezing with fear.
+Look for extreme dog and cat storm anxiety symptoms, such as hiding, pacing, panting, whining, destructive and aggressive behavior, or freezing with fear.
 In such cases, your veterinarian may prescribe medication or recommend alternative remedies.

-Having pet health insurance can be valuable in ensuring your pet receives necessary care for behavioral issues like storm anxiety and separation anxiety.
+Having pet health insurance can be valuable to help ensure your dog or cat receives necessary care for behavioral issues like separation anxiety and storm anxiety in pets.

-How can I calm my cat or dog during a thunderstorm?
+5 tips to help calm a cat or dog during a thunderstorm

-Your pet often looks to you as both an example and a source of security.
+Your pet often looks to you as a source of security.
 Remaining calm during a storm sends a reassuring signal to them that everything is all right.
-If you panic and start babying your pet at the first sound of thunder, your own anxiety may trigger theirs.
+If you panic and start babying your pet at the first sound of thunder, your own nervousness may trigger theirs.
 It’s also important to never scold or punish your pet, as this may cause more harm than good.

-While it’s important to practice pet safety in the home, it’s even more important during the winter and stormy months.
-Many pets run away during thunderstorms, so keep your pet safely indoors with current ID tags and updated microchip information.
-This not only helps reduce their exposure to storm-related triggers, but it also helps ensure their safety and can decrease their likelihood of getting lost.
+While it’s important to practice pet safety in the home, it’s even more important during stormy months.
+Pets may run away during thunderstorms, so help keep your pet safe indoors with current ID tags and updated microchip information.
+This can help reduce their exposure to storm-related triggers and may decrease their likelihood of getting lost.

 It might sound excessive, but confirm all doors and windows are secured.
 Frightened dogs have, in some cases, shown remarkable strength by breaking through doors and windows in their efforts to escape.

 Designate a calm, secure area where your pet can seek refuge during a storm.
 For dogs, this could be a closet or crate — many naturally find comfort by hiding in the bathroom.
-For cats, a cozy enclosure or cardboard box is a great (and safe!) place to hide.
+For cats, a cozy enclosure or cardboard box can be a great (and safe!) place to hide.
 You can further soothe your dog or cat’s thunderstorm anxiety with their favorite toys and blankets.
+Wherever you decide to create your pet’s safe space, check and confirm there are no pet hazards.

-If your dog or cat fears thunder, turn on calming music or white noise to help drown out the sound of the storm.
-You can also shield your pet from flashes of lightning by closing all the curtains and blinds.
-After all, out of sight, out of mind!
+If your dog or cat fears thunder, consider playing calming music or white noise to help drown out the sound of the storm.
+You can also help shield your pet from flashes of lightning by closing all the curtains and blinds.

-Use pet enrichment and interactive toys to help distract your pet, and engage in gentle games that encourage movement and play.
+Pet enrichment and interactive toys may help distract your pet — try gentle games that encourage movement and play.
 By keeping your pet mentally and physically engaged during a storm, you may be able to divert their attention away from the stormy weather outside.

-A ThunderShirt or calming wrap can also serve as a welcome distraction.
-These wearable solutions offer a sense of security by providing gentle, constant pressure around your pet’s body.
+As mentioned before, a ThunderShirt or calming wrap can also serve as a welcome distraction.
+These wearable solutions help offer a sense of security by providing gentle, constant pressure around your pet’s body.

 How can I help my cat or dog’s anxiety after a storm?